 - 1.1.1.
-Production of engineered wooden building elements (mass timber elements, glued laminated timber, cross-laminated timber or laminated veneer lumber), sourced from sustainably managed forests and plantations in Europe, and used for the construction of buildings. - 1.1.2.
-Elements need to be pre-cut and ready for construction when shipped from the production facility, so that there is no material loss at the construction site which would decrease the CO2 Removal impact after shipping. - 1.1.3.
+Production of engineered wooden building elements (mass timber elements, glued laminated timber, cross-laminated timber, laminated veneer lumber or cellulose fiber insulation CFI), sourced from sustainably managed forests and plantations in Europe, and used for the construction of buildings. - 1.1.2.
+Elements need to be installed-to-measure, pre-cut and ready for construction when shipped from the production facility, so that there is no material loss at the construction site which would decrease the CO2 Removal captured by and embedded in the product. - 1.1.3.
 The eligibility of the production facility is determiner in the Production Facility Audit